 An initial form of the therapy came to the West from the 1500s and was further developed through the 1800s into the 1900s.

 In the early 1900s Dr William Fitzgerald developed ‘Zone therapy’, believing that different reflex areas on the feet and hands were linked to corresponding areas and organs of the body within the same zone.
 Eunice Ingham made a tremendous contribution and is widely regarded as the ‘Mother of Reflexology’.
-She
+She started developing her foot reflex theory in the early 1930s, working on reflexes and separating from Zone Therapy, determining that the reflexes on the feet were an exact mirror image of the organs of the body.
+She developed more accurate and precise mappings and an alternate pressure technique which stimulated healing, leading into what we recognise today as modern Reflexology.

 Reflexology is a non-invasive, holistic complementary therapy.
 It works by treating the whole person, mind, body and spirit - we do not claim to cure, diagnose or prescribe.
-The organs, glands and body parts are mirrored onto the hands and feet, and by applying pressure to corresponding reflex points using fingers and
+The organs, glands and body parts are mirrored onto the hands and feet, and by applying pressure to corresponding reflex points using fingers and thumbs with various techniques, it encourages the body to heal itself and maintain balance.

 The effects of stress and tension can build up and contribute to how you feel physically and emotionally.